Look to the person on your left. Now look to the person on your right. One of those two people bought a pumpkin flavored item within this last year.

 2. Be Exclusive and Current

 One thing everyone knows about the PSL is that it’s seasonal.
 Despite pleas from fans, Starbucks has held fast to its transience and created a cult following that thrives on the exclusivity of its product.
-This gives the Pumpkin Spice a red rope, VIP feel.
+This gives the Pumpkin Spice a velvet rope, VIP feel.
 You can incorporate this by launching an exclusive service that you offer during a specific time frame, season, or holiday.
 Make it a point to acquire honest feedback about how that service or campaign went over and improve it for the next year, if it’s worth repeating.

 3. Offer an Experience that Tells a Story